cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 management.  {{Dai2022}} gives the concept of Digital Twin and proposes a Digital Twin-enabled vehicular edge computing (VEC) network, where Digital Twin can enable adaptive network management via the two- closed loops between physical VEC networks and Digital Twins.
-In addition, international workshops dedicated to Digital Twin in networking field have already appeared, such as IEEE DTPI 2021&2022- Digital Twin Network Online Session {{DTPI2021}}, {{DTPI2022}}, and IEEE NOMS 2022 - TNT workshop {{TNT2022}}.
+In addition, international workshops dedicated to Digital Twin in networking field have already been held many times, such as IEEE DTPI - Digital Twin Network sessions {{DTPI2021}} {{DTPI2022}}, and IEEE NOMS - Network Digital Twin workshops {{TNT2022}} {{TNT2023}} {{TNT2024}}.

 Although the application of Digital Twin technology in networking has started, the research on Digital Twins for networks technology is